 That is how competitive markets operate even in so-called network industries, where today’s dominant company cannot expect to hold onto its position forever.
 Success invites Schumpeterian creative destruction.
 Marketplaces do not stand still and no one, including “expert” antitrust law enforcers, possibly can foresee the directions in which they will evolve.

-The Department of Justice and Judge Jackson owe apologies to taxpayers and computer users for wasting their time and money tilting at a windmill.
+The Department of Justice and the late Judge Jackson (if he were still alive) owe apologies to taxpayers and computer users for wasting their time and money tilting at a windmill.

 Se also: Winners, Losers & Microsoft: Competition and Antitrust in High Technology (1999), by Stan J. Liebowitz and Stephen E. Margolis